 Greater Lincolnshire is 7,997 sq. km in size (which is more than six times the size of the Greater Manchester City Region) covering some of the most rural and sparsely populated areas in the country.
-Greater Lincolnshire has a population density of just 136 people per sq.km compared to 430 nationally.
-Incidentally, Greater Lincolnshire's population density is below that of Cornwall's (158 people per sq.km) which is often used as an example nationally of a rural and sparsely populated area, and the issues this causes.
+Greater Lincolnshire has a population density of just 136 people per sq.km compared to 430 nationally, and below that of Cornwall's (158 people per sq.km).
 This sparsity means that reaching the critical mass required for service delivery can be difficult, and that some areas are poorly connected by road and public transport infrastructure.
 A good example of this is travel times to further education institutions.

-Chart 3 shows that only three of the district / unitary authority areas that make up the Greater Lincolnshire area (plus Rutland) have a proportion of the relevant aged population within 30 minutes travel time of a FE college via public transport / walking that is in line with or above the national proportion.
-Two of these areas (Lincoln and North East Lincolnshire) are the only district / unitary areas that are considered to be 'urban' (based on the Department for Environment, Food and Rural Affairs urban / rural classification) in Greater Lincolnshire.
+Chart 3 shows that only three of the district / unitary authority areas that make up the Greater Lincolnshire area (plus Rutland) have a proportion of the relevant aged population within 30 minutes travel time of a FE college or 6th Form via public transport / walking that is in line with or above the national proportion.
 Access in East Lindsey, Rutland, South Holland and West Lindsey is well below the national rate.

-Chart 3: Proportion of those aged 16-18 within 30 mins travel time to FE colleges and School 6th Forms via public transport / walking, 2016 Source: Journey Time Statistics, Department for Transport
+Chart 3: Proportion of those aged 16-18 within 30 mins travel time to FE Colleges and School 6th Forms via public transport / walking, 2016 Source: Journey Time Statistics, Department for Transport